• Skip to primary navigation

 Another issue with ceramic coated cookware is the lack of durability.
 Unfortunately, with normal use, these pots and pans tend to get scratches and signs of wear very quickly, often after just a few months of use.
 And as we discussed previously, once the coatings are damaged they can expose you to harmful chemicals, so you would then need to get rid of the cookware.
 This means that you would need to invest in new cookware very frequently which would get very expensive over time and contribute to excess waste.

-Which ceramic cookware brands are safe?
+Which ceramic cookware brands are safe and which ones aren't?

 Now that we have gone over the potential risks of ceramic coated cookware I will share the brands that are safe to buy, and which ones to avoid.